Reimagining the Energy Landscape

 Our scholars are balancing far-out and long-term research impacts with immediate and tangible deliverables, including solutions and technologies ready for field-scale applications.

-Read about our Energy Innovations for Today and Tomorrow research strategy.
+Read about our recently launched Energy for the Common Good strategy.

 Energy Research at UCalgary